The birthplace of the British seaside is undergoing a renaissance and the town is about to boom.

 This scheme has been developed and designed to provide protection for Margate, which is at risk from flooding from the sea.

-The completed scheme will have a life of at least 50 years and will provide much better flood protection to the properties on Marine Drive and in the Old Town area.
+The completed scheme has a life of at least 50 years and will provide much better flood protection to the properties on Marine Drive and in the Old Town area.
 The scheme will also improve the quality and amenity value of the public space on the seafront through a new series of steps which will open access from Margate Old Town directly on to the beach.

 Money is also being invested in regeneration across the whole of Thanet.